 24. What if a parent or spouse needs access to a student's record as a result of a health or safety emergency?

-25. Can a next-of-kin receive Academic Information for a Deceased Student?
+25. Can a next-of-kin receive information in the education record for a deceased student?

 FERPA's protection of personally-identifiable information in the education record ends upon the death of a student or alumnus.
 Within the first year following the death of a student or alumnus, TCSPP will release the education records of the deceased student to the following individuals, upon written request: